vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 ![You can use any of the above drawing tools in the left-hand column.](images/Drawing_Tools.png?raw=true "Drawing Tools")

 In this example, I have created a single box in yellow for agents to spawn in.
-(Floor plan provided by [Free CAD Floorplans](https://freecadfloorplans.com/call-center-offices-412202/)).

-![Adding spawns is as simple as adding geometry.](images/Spawns.png?raw=true "Spawns")
+![Adding spawns is as simple as adding geometry.](images/Spawns.png?raw=true "Spawns") (Floor plan provided by [Free CAD Floorplans](https://freecadfloorplans.com/call-center-offices-412202/))

 For more information on how to use LibreCAD Drawing Tools, follow the link [here](https://docs.librecad.org/en/2.2.0_a/ref/fundamentals.html).

+For a simple box, click on the line tool (Top icon in the left-hand sidebar), and then select the rectangle tool.
+With the spawns layer selected, click in the workspace where you would like to place one corner of the rectangle.
+Then, click another place to place the other corner of the rectangle.

+If your cursor is snapping to the wrong points, turn off [snapping tools](https://docs.librecad.org/en/latest/ref/snaps.html) to give yourself room to place your geometry.

+# Objectives
+Agents will need objectives to have an idea of where to move to.
+Objectives, like spawns, have no collisions with other pieces of geometry.

+There can be multiple objectives in a map.
+Each objective type should be on its own layer and named something different.
+These layers can practically be named anything with standard alphanumeric characters, so long as it does not share its name with spawns or objectives, and does not start with "areas_".

+(TODO: decide on case sensitivity)

+**Note:** When drawing objectives, **be sure** that they do not intersect with other geometry.

+# Troubleshooting Guide
+(TODO:)